 5 | Rear Delt Pull

 Hold the band just outside shoulder width at shoulder height.
 With the arms straight pull the band apart until the band touches the chest.
 As you separate the hands keep the shoulders down and squeeze the shoulder bladed together.
 If you need more or less of a challenge, you may need to upgrade to a different size band.
-The band I use in the picture is a #3, or 35# resistance band.
+The band I use is a #3, or 35# resistance band.
 You can also make it more challenging by doubling up the band.

 6 | Clapping Push Up (max to failure)